mauville-technologies/castledb-godot/README.md

     ```
 - If in doubt look at the generated script data by simply opening the `.cdb` file in Godot's script editor. *You may need to open the file in an extenral editor from it's imported source in the `.import` folder due to  limitation of Godot when re-importing / saving your CDB file as the editor seems to cache the original source, however from my experience autocompletion and testing still works without an editor restart.*

+> ADDITIONAL COMMENT FROM A DIFFERENT DEVELOPER: As of 3.2.3, it seems that an editor restart will be needed for autocompletion to work correctly.
+See [this issue]

 ## Currently Supported Types
  - ID
  - Bool